rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    ==========  =====================================
 ..

-The priorities is passed as an array:
+The priorities are passed as an array:

 .. figtable::
    :nofig: